thecartercenter/nemo/docs/development-setup.md

 ### Upgrading Enketo

+See [here](../lib/enketo-transformer-service/README.md) for a birds-eye overview of Enketo in NEMO.

 Enketo uses jQuery under the hood, and it's important to keep library versions consistent so there aren't conflicts.
 To upgrade our version of Enketo:
 1. Check their [changelog](https://github.com/enketo/enketo-core/blob/master/CHANGELOG.md)